-The YMCA of Cape Breton, in keeping with our mission and vision, believes in the development of healthy confident children.
+The YCMA of Cape Breton, in keeping with our mission and vision, believes in the development of healthy confident children.
 We're committed to treating children with respect and dignity and helping them grow and develop to their full potential.
-We believe that each child is special, unique and deserving of quality programs that are safe, warm, loving, challenging and stimulating.
-Our program is inclusive to all children regardless of their abilities.
+We believe that each child is special, unique, and deserving of quality programs that are safe, warm, loving, challenging, and stimulating.
+Our programs are inclusive to all children regardless of their abilities.

 Central to our work at the YMCA is diversity, belonging, and inclusion.
-We believe that all children and families should have an inclusive and respectful experience in our programs.
+We believe that all children and families should have an inclusive and respectful experience in our programs. • YCMA programs are designed to develop children in spirit, mind, and body.
+Every child is a unique individual and will add value to our program.

-- YMCA programs are designed to develop children in spirit, mind and body.
-Every child is a unique individual and will add value to our program. - Parents and families are involved, consulted and informed partners with YMCA staff and volunteers. - YMCA staff and volunteers (where appropriate) will strive to ensure the environment and programs are adapted to meet the needs of all children. - YMCA staff and volunteers (where appropriate) will seek out community partners to enhance our ability to support children with special needs through training and consultation.
+• Parents and families are involved, consulted, and informed partners with YMCA staff and volunteers.

+YMCA staff and volunteers (where appropriate) will strive to ensure the environment and programs are adapted to meet the needs of all children.

+•YMCA staff and volunteers (where appropriate) will seek out community partners to enhance our ability to support children with special needs through training and consultation.